VarunArora14/url-shortener-system-design/Notes.md

-The code is for implementing a url shortener service with **async** API calls being used as well as **synchronous** code implementation as part of `tiny_url.py`.
+The code is for implementing a url shortener service with **async** API calls being used as well as **synchronous** code implementation as part of `synchronous_app/app.py`.

-The aim is to implement and understand real world system design constraints and problems that we wish to solve.
+The aim of this project is to implement and understand real world system design constraints and problems that we wish to solve.

 In order to run the code via docker compose, run command `docker-compose up --build` to build the service and mongo container in same network.